kraiz/django-crontab/README.rst

     4. optional: dict of keyword arguments for the method (default: {})
     5. optional: a job specific suffix (f.e. to redirect out/err to a file, default: '')

+  - NOTE: Run "python manage.py crontab add" each time you change CRONJOBS in any way!
   - default: []
   - example::